Protein Functions

 It's what you're made of

 Although, protein has a number of functions in the body, the one that most people think of, is that protein is the building material for our skin, bones, muscles and other tissues in the body.
 Whenever there is any damage to any of our tissues, either due to normal wear and tear, or to injury, protein is necessary to rebuild that tissue.
-To be healthy, protein is also necessary to build new tissue, which makes it very important for children and pregnant women.
+Protein is also necessary to build new tissue, making it very important for children and pregnant women.

 Enzymes, Hormones and Antibodies